ecosensors/Paperless-Raspberry-Pi5/README.md

 Add the user to the docker group
 ```
-sudo adduser pierrot docker
+sudo adduser pierrot docker && getent group|grep docker
-# Check
-getent group|grep docker
 ```

-then disconnect with `exit` and reconnect with `ssh username@hostname.local` and the check docker
+then disconnect with `exit` and reconnect with `ssh username@pi_hostname.local` and the check docker
 ```
 docker ps
 ```